danfrrr13/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    A: Document Object Model: It is the main object of a webpage, which contains all of the nodes in a tree structure.

 2. What is an event?

+    A: An event is a user or browser manipulation of a web page.

 3. What is an event listener?

+    A: It is a method which can be added onto an element to monitor for a browser event and can do something when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+    A: In order to use more of the array methods that are available; a NodeList can only user .forEach().

 5. What is a component?

+    A: JavaScript function which can take arguments and create similar HTML components with unique text and attribute values.

 ### Git Set up